TobCraft3521/aktionstage/README.md

 - Full room and teacher availability management
 - Faster lcp (largest contentful paint) through chunk loading projects on explore page (tanstack useInfiniteQuery)
 - Clean admin dashboard with fully functional importing/ adding/ exporting, optimistic ui for instant change reflection in the ui
+- Countdown with confetti
+- VIP early access for selected people as a reward for building this haha

 ### The login page has been redesigned.